anderson-aristotle/ruby-objects/README.md

 **Note**: Create both a 'getter' and 'setter' for one property at a time.

-To check that your code is working correctly, go to the root of the repo and run `bin/rake test spec/person_spec.rb`;
+To check that your code is working correctly, go to the root of the repo and run `bundle exec rspec spec/person_spec.rb`;
 if all tests are passing, you've done it right!

 ### Code-Along: Helper Methods for Accessing Properties